 Why the Placement of Your Cabinetry Knobs and Pulls Matters

-Taking on a kitchen or bath renovation is exciting, but it’s also time-consuming and requires you to make a lot of decisions.
+Taking on a kitchen or bath renovation is exciting, but it's also time-consuming and requires you to make a lot of decisions.
 Do you want open shelving or upper and lower cabinets?
 Do you prefer more drawers or cabinets?
 What style backsplash do you want?
 You get the idea.
-Even if you’ve found your exact dream kitchen on Pinterest and are basing all of your decisions off of that photo, there will still be some unexpected details you haven’t thought about.
+Even if you've found your exact dream kitchen on Pinterest and are basing all of your decisions on that photo, there will still be some unexpected details you haven't thought about.

 One of the small details is cabinetry hardware.
 From shape and finish to size and style, there are countless things to consider.
-But once you’ve chosen the hardware you want installed, there’s one more question coming: Where do you want your hardware to be placed?
+But once you've chosen the hardware you want to be installed, there's one more question coming: Where do you want your hardware to be placed?